ETCCooperative/docs-ethercluster/docs/terraform.md

 ## Initialization

-We will need to initialize Terrform in a directory to begin building our cluster.
+We will need to initialize Terraform in a directory to begin building our cluster.

 We will make a directory called `ethercloud` as the place where we will initialize our Terraform in.